 Certifications evolve rapidly

-One vital consideration to make is the rapidity in which software and tech evolves.
+One vital consideration to make is the rapidity in which software and tech evolve.
 Oftentimes, certifications are only good for about five years because the fundamentals of the industry change as software advances.
 By the time you get the job, the knowledge gained from your certification may have already become outdated.

 In some cases, you may simply retake a certification every five years to learn the new tech and ideas.
 Nurses, for example, have no choice but to get re-certified every five years to brush up on the latest in medical practices.